CodeEverySec/IAT359/README.md

 # IAT359

-Steps is a step track app I created for IAT359.
+Steps is a step tracker app I created for IAT359.

 In oder to use the map feature, u need to create you own google maps api from https://developers.google.com/maps/documentation/.